Elizabeth Hanford Dole (1989–1991)

 Elizabeth Hanford Dole was born July 29, 1936, in Salisbury, North Carolina.
 She graduated Phi Beta Kappa from Duke University (1958) and from Harvard Law School (1965).
 She also holds a master's degree in Education and Government from Harvard University.

-During the 1960s, Dole headed the White House Office of Consumer Affairs under Presidents Johnson and Nixon (1969-1973).
-Thereafter, she served as a member of the Federal Trade Commission (1973-1979) and as assistant to President Reagan for public liaison (1981-1983).
+During the 1960s, Dole headed the White House Office of Consumer Affairs under Presidents Lyndon Johnson and Richard Nixon (1969-1973).
+Thereafter, she served as a member of the Federal Trade Commission (1973-1979) and as director of the Office of Public Liaison for President Ronald Reagan from 1981 to 1983.
 In 1983, Dole became President Reagan's secretary of transportation, becoming the first woman to hold that position; she served in that post until 1986.